Election watchdog raises concern on sole bidder of automated poll system | Roderick Abad

 The company has had contracts with governments in Iraq, the Democratic Republic of Congo, Russia, and Kyrgyzstan, among others, for their own poll systems.

-In 2017, the government of Argentina rejected the use of Miru’s voting machines in elections, citing concerns from local security researchers that the equipment can be easily controlled to rig vote counts.
+In 2017, the government of Argentina rejected the use of Miru’s voting machines in elections, citing concerns from local security researchers that these equipment can be easily controlled to rig vote counts.

 The national alliance of electoral watchdogs also called on the Comelec to continue to hold Smartmatic, the previous electronic election provider, for its unanswered cases of bribery and poll fraud.